narengan/cis/iam.md

 Viewer	Resource	Only service instance cis-test-instance of CIS Manager	Resource	serviceName: internet-svcs, serviceInstance: 8571763b-a0c2-40f4-af5e-e87f9b1e16b9, cfgType: security, domainId: 4b23ec772965f672f96f05670e36827e
 ```

+if the existing policy(writer) is not deleted then attempting to create policy for Manager  will fail

 ##### Update the configuration to include Performance along with Security